Vail Daily unveils Newsroom Jams

 To launch Newsroom Jams, it takes a valley.
 The project would not exist without submissions from local artists.
 From solo acts to bands to orchestras; if you have originals, we want you to come jam in our newsroom.

-If you’d like to be featured on Newsroom Jams, please contact Executive Producer Ross Leonhart at rleonhart@vaildaily.com or Assistant Producer Sean Naylor at snaylor@vaildaily.com.
+If you’d like to be featured on Newsroom Jams, please contact Executive Producer Ross Leonhart at rleonhart@vaildaily.com or Producer Sean Naylor at snaylor@vaildaily.com.